caloriscz/logmyday/.github/instructions/instructions.md.instructions.md

 This multi-level navigation system eliminates the tedious day-by-day clicking when accessing activities from weeks or months ago, significantly improving the user experience for historical data review.

+## Security

+### Authentication Architecture
+LogMyDay uses a secure authentication system designed to protect user credentials and resist common web vulnerabilities:

+#### Credential Storage Security
+- **No localStorage Credential Storage**: The application does NOT store plain credentials in browser localStorage, protecting against XSS attacks
+- **Server-Side Session Management**: As a Blazor Server application, authentication state is maintained server-side, not in the browser
+- **In-Memory Credential Storage**: The `CredentialStore` class stores credentials in server-side memory only during the active session
+- **Session-Based Security**: Credentials are automatically cleared when the user logs out or the session ends

+#### Implementation Details
+- **CredentialStore Service**: Registered as a singleton service that maintains credentials in private memory fields
+- **AuthenticationHeaderHandler**: Automatically injects Basic Auth headers for API calls using server-side stored credentials
+- **No Client-Side Persistence**: Credentials never reach the browser's localStorage, sessionStorage, or cookies
+- **XSS Protection**: Since credentials are stored server-side, they are not accessible to malicious JavaScript

+#### Security Benefits
+- Resistant to XSS credential theft attacks
+- No credential exposure through browser developer tools
+- Automatic credential cleanup on session termination
+- Server-side authentication state management

+#### Critical Security Rule
+**NEVER store user credentials in localStorage, sessionStorage, or any client-side storage mechanism.** The current server-side approach must be maintained to ensure security compliance and protect against credential theft.

+### HTTPS Enforcement
+LogMyDay enforces HTTPS everywhere to protect data in transit:

+#### HTTPS Configuration
+- **HTTPS Redirection**: All HTTP requests are automatically redirected to HTTPS using `UseHttpsRedirection()`
+- **HSTS Headers**: HTTP Strict Transport Security headers force browsers to use HTTPS for all future requests
+- **Development HTTPS**: Development environment uses HTTPS-only launch profiles (no HTTP fallback)
+- **Production Security**: Enhanced security headers including HSTS, X-Frame-Options, and XSS protection

+#### Database Encryption
+- **Production**: SQL Server connections use `Encrypt=True` with certificate validation
+- **Development**: SQL Server connections use `Encrypt=True` with `TrustServerCertificate=True` for localhost
+- **No Unencrypted Communications**: All API and database traffic is encrypted

+#### Security Headers
+The application automatically adds security headers to all responses:
+- `Strict-Transport-Security`: Enforces HTTPS for 1 year including subdomains
+- `X-Frame-Options`: Prevents clickjacking attacks
+- `X-Content-Type-Options`: Prevents MIME-type sniffing
+- `X-XSS-Protection`: Enables browser XSS filtering
+- `Referrer-Policy`: Controls referrer information leakage

 ## Rules and conventions

 - Never use Console.WriteLine, Debug.WriteLine, or similar methods for logging.
 Use the built-in logging framework provided by ASP.NET Core.